Karel Kutlvašr

-Karel Kutlvašr (27 January 1895 – 2 October 1961) was a Czechoslovak legionary officer and general who commanded the Prague Uprising and after February 1948 became a victim of political persecution by the communist regime of Czechoslovakia.
+Karel Kutlvašr (27 January 1895 – 2 October 1961) was a Czechoslovak legionary officer and general who commanded the Prague Uprising.
+After February 1948 became a victim of political persecution by the communist regime of Czechoslovakia.

 Biography

 Karel Kutlvašr was born on 27 January 1895 in Michalovice near Havlíčkův Brod as the sixth child in the family of farmer Josef Kutlvašr.
-He graduated from a school Německý Brod in 1911 with a two-year business degree.
+He graduated from the school Německý Brod in 1911 with a two-year business degree.
 He was first employed by Jenč in Humpolec.
-He later worked in Kiev as a clerk for Vielwart and Dědina, which exported agricultural machinery to Tsarist Russia.
+He later worked in Kyiv as a clerk for Vielwart and Dědina, which exported agricultural machinery to Tsarist Russia.